NethServer/ns8-core/docs/core/clone_module.md

 ```

 Any step that runs after `05waitserver` can assume the Rsync server
 process is ready to receive data.
+The action implementation perform the
+transfer in two similar steps to ensure data integrity.

-At step `50sendstate` all volume contents are transferred to the
+At steps `10sendpayload` and `50sendstate` all volumes are transferred to
-destination with a `rsync` client that runs in a privileged Podman
+the destination with a `rsync` client that runs in a privileged Podman
 container.

-This Podman container mounts all module volumes to correctly map numeric
+This container mounts all module volumes to correctly map
-UID/GIDs.
+numeric UID/GIDs.

-Note also that

-* it is possible to run an additional rsync pass before `50sendstate`,
-  expecially if there is a lot of data to transfer.
-Look at the action
-  journal to grasp the rsync client invocation command line
+The step `10sendpayload` transfers the data for the first time, thus it is
+expected to be slower.
+The step `50sendstate` stops the services, quickly
+transfers the latest differences, then start the services again if the
+`replace` flag is true.

+Additional notes:

+* some files are never transfered by the core steps.
+Hardcoded
+  high-priority exclude rules skip the following entries:
+  - `state/agent.env`
+  - `state/environment`
+  - `state/apitoken.cache`

+* the automatic service stop-and-start logic works for rootless modules
+  only.
+Rootfull modules must implement their steps to stop then start
+  each service provided by the module.

+* implementation of rootless stop-and-start logic is based on the Systemd
+  `transfer-state.target` unit.
+To exclude a service from the
+  stop-and-start cycle, add it to that target.

 * it is possible to add a Rsync filter to select what files/dirs are
-  transferred: just drop a `state-filter-rules.rsync` in the
+  transferred: just drop a `etc/state-filter-rules.rsync` under the
-  AGENT_STATE_DIR.
-See `man 1 rsync` for the file syntax
+  AGENT_INSTALL_DIR.
+See `man 1 rsync` for the file syntax.

 If the transfer is successful the Rsync client sends a "terminate"
 signal to the server.

-The module could add service stop/start steps before and after
-`50sendstate`.
-Consider the `replace` input boolean to decide if services
-should be left stopped or not.

 ## Implementation of `clone-module`